-When deciding how to invest the Scheme's assets, the Trustee considers a wide range of risks, including, but not limited to, those set out in Appendix A. Some of these risks are more quantifiable than others, but the Trustee has tried to allow for the relative importance and magnitude of each risk.
+When deciding how to invest the Scheme's assets, the Trustee considers a wide range of risks, including, but not limited to, those set out in Appendix A for the DB section and Appendix B for the DC section.
+Some of these risks are more quantifiable than others, but the Trustee has tried to allow for the relative importance and magnitude of each risk.